paragliding training center

 It is much easier to detect the source of the leaks if the engine has been cleaned thoroughly.
 Oil tends to move downwards and back on the engine surfaces.
 This is due to gravity and the air moving past the engine.

-It could be a leak in the main engine seal but this is not as common as a redrive leak.
-Engine oil is much thinner and tends to darken sooner than the heavy oil used in the redrive.
+Oil leaking from the engine crankcase or the redrive will be clear, not black.
+It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from the fill plug.
+Engine oil is thinner than the heavier oil used in the redrive.
 As the oil from both the redrive and the engine has not been burned (run through the engine), it is hard to tell them apart.
 The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 PSI) or to heat it with a heat gun (see two paragraphs down).
-If there are no leaks in the redrive, the source of the leak is likely a bad main engine bearing seal.
+If there are no leaks in the redrive, the source of the leak is likely a bad crankshaft seal.
+Leaks in the redrive must be repaired promptly.

-If the oil from the leak is black and icky, it could be a leak from the exhaust manifold or from the cylinder head.
+If the oil from the leak is black and icky, it is a leak from the exhaust manifold or from the cylinder head.
 The oil gets black from having been burned (run through the engine).
-Redrive leaks and leaks from the carburetor, the cylinder head, the engine bearing seals will always be clear.
+Leaks from the redrive, the carburetor, the base of the cylinder, and the crankshaft seals will be clear.

 This is a new redrive that came from the factory without any sealant between the case halves.
-Unfortunately, the pilot was not a mechanic and thought either his fill or drain plug was leaking and attempted to tighten it more.
-I pressure tested the redrive and oil came pouring out between the case halves.
+Unfortunately, the pilot was not a mechanic and thought either his fill or drain plug was leaking and tightened them more which, of course, had no effect.
+He sent me the redrive and I pressure tested the redrive.
+The oil came pouring out between the case halves (photo below).
 Depending on the ambient conditions, this type of leak can sometimes be hard to detect.

-Mark Kubisch has a good method to repair the redrive, if needed.
+Mark Kubisch did the work to show how to do this: repair the redrive.
 When reassembling the case halves, be certain to tighten the screws in a "cross pattern" to the correct torque.
 Do NOT fill the case with oil for at least 8 or more hours to allow the sealant to cure.
 Use RTV "grey" type sealant.

 It is easy to fix the jammed fill plug/relief valve.
 Cut the tip off a wood toothpick and run it into the hole in the bottom of the plug pushing the ball back and forth.
 You can tell right away if the ball is jammed.
 Spray some WD-40 down the hole and then use air pressure to blow the WD-40 through the entire relief valve.
 Doing this a number of times will thoroughly clean out the valve.